sbrsarkar/sensitivity_analysis/README.md

 ## Experiment design
 We chose a sample size of 50 where 40 samples were used as training data to fit the two models (Bayesian GP and BART) and the remaining 10 samples were used as the testing data for validation and to measure the predicting performance of each model.
 To generate a randomized design of the experiment, we implemented a space-filling design method, the Latin Hypercube Sampling (LHS) on the domain of the five predictors.
-Based on the prior information we have on the five predictors, all of them are distributed independently as the lognormal distribution with corresponding mean and standard deviation of the Gaussian component are given in Table ??.
+Based on the prior information we have on the five predictors, all of them are distributed independently as the lognormal distribution with corresponding mean and standard deviation of the Gaussian component are given in the table below.

-Table 2.1: Simulator inputs
+Simulator inputs

 |<img src="http://latex.codecogs.com/gif.latex?X_i" title="X_i" />   |Predictor name|mean (<img src="http://latex.codecogs.com/gif.latex?\mu_i" title="\mu_i" />)|sd (<img src="http://latex.codecogs.com/gif.latex?\sigma_i" title="\sigma_i" />)|